How much US Direct Loan funding am I eligible for?

 What is subsidized funding?

-Subsidized funding is when the U.S. Department of Education pays for the interest on your Direct Subsidized Loan: a) while you are in school at least part-time, b) for the first six months after you leave school (referred to as a grace period), and/or c) during a period of deferment (a postponement of loan payments).
+Subsidized funding is when the U.S. Department of Education pays for the interest on your Direct Subsidized Loan.
+This can cover your interst a) while you are in school at least part-time, b) for the first six months after you leave school (referred to as a grace period), and/or c) during a period of deferment (a postponement of loan payments).

 Can I use audited courses/courses not for credit towards my registration requirement?